tondi/hajto.github.io/_posts/2017-07-01-erlang-digraphs.md

 	      cyclic = true  :: boolean()}).
 {% endhighlight %}

-It is quite similar to our tupple?
+It is quite similar to our tuple?
 If record is similar to struct where did the names go?
 Actually..
-In Erlang records are bare tupples.
+In Erlang records are bare tuples.
 The names exist only in compile time, after that they are gone.
 It is quite troublesome approach, but it clarifies a lot of what we can see right now. `vtab` is first element, `etab` is second and so worth and so on.

 You might also have realized that all of the operations we performed previously were impure.
 That's because `digraph` is internally represented as set of three `ets` tables and those weird `#Reference` are actually results of creating new unnamed `Erlang Term Storage` table.